flipcamp/engagingstudents2/essays/hausmann-appendix1.md

 - The final letter contains a very subtle reference to music/sound.
 What is this reference?
 - What does this letter––more than any of our other examples––give you a sense of?

-The final letter contains a very subtle reference to music/sound.
-What is this reference?

-What does this letter—more than any of our other examples—give you a sense of?

 ### Conclusion